igorkrisin/bobrovskiyPy/Obsidian хранилище/remote origin already exists’ Git error.md

 To check that handler is deleted properly, run the following: `git remote -v`

 You will either get an empty list, or you will get a list of remote handlers that are currently attached to the project with origin removed from the list.
-Now you can run `git remote add origin [url].git` without encountering the `fatal: remote origin already exists` error.
+Now you can run  without encountering the `fatal: remote origin already exists` error.

 ### 2. Update the Existing Remote’s URL